mwotton/mwotton.github.io/_posts/2013-05-03-guard-for-haskellcabalhspec-projects.md

 EDIT

-this is a little faster:
+this is a little faster, and will also not fire on _flymake.hs files.
+For that to work well with ghc-mod, you'll need the latest ghc-mod off hackage - it looks like the version in elpa is pretty old.

      guard :shell do